chrisanthropic/packer-kali-ec2/README.md

 Run packer to create the AMI: `packer build kali.json`

 You now have a fully updated Kali 1.1 AMI available in your AWS EC2 account.

+You can launch a Kali/Target training environment with the provided CloudFormation template by changing `"ImageId": "ami-30062058"` to whatever the AMI is of the Kali machine you created above.